soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 }
 ```

 Notice the check of the **gameState** to ensure that the code will not be called more than once, when the player has died.
-The bunnies physics are effectively disabled by stopping `rotation`, reseting `angularVelocity` and removing the flapping asprite frame animation with the use of `removeAllActions()` method.
+The bunnies physics are effectively disabled by stopping `rotation`, reseting `angularVelocity` and removing the flapping sprite frame animation with the use of `removeAllActions()` method.
 The button is then activated and presented to the player  with a simple `MSButtonNodeStateActive` state change.

 Run the game...
 When the player dies the button should appear and you can restart play.

 #Shutting down the world

-It's not perfect yet as the bunny will still respond every so slightly to touch and the world will continue to scroll by.
+It's not perfect yet as the bunny will still respond ever so slightly to touch and the world will continue to scroll by.

 To disable scrolling and touch, you can once again make use of the *gameState* property.